Skip to main content

 On 11 March 2026, the US Trade Representative initiated Section 301 investigations into 16 economies, including the EU, targeting structural excess manufacturing capacity.
 Separately, the US administration has explicitly characterized EU digital regulation, including the Digital Markets Act and Digital Services Act, as discriminatory against American technology companies.
 The USTR has signaled that digital regulation could become the basis for its own Section 301 investigation, citing the potential for tariffs or fees on services.

 This creates a bidirectional risk that most compliance teams are not structured to see.
 On one side, the revised CSA's non-technical risk criteria establish a mechanism that could functionally restrict US-origin suppliers from EU critical infrastructure if the Commission determines that US jurisdiction poses cybersecurity concerns.
-On the other side, US retaliatory measures - whether tariffs, service fees, or regulatory restrictions - could affect EU vendors operating in the US market.
+On the other side, US retaliatory measures, whether tariffs, service fees, or regulatory restrictions, could affect EU vendors operating in the US market.
 Organizations evaluating how vendor trust and political risk affect procurement will recognize this dynamic from the AI platform context.

 The structural point extends beyond any single administration or trade dispute.
 The EU is building permanent mechanisms for technology sovereignty through the CSA2, the Cloud and AI Development Act, and the Digital Omnibus package.
 The US has demonstrated, across administrations, a willingness to use trade enforcement tools against digital regulation it considers discriminatory.
 This dynamic will persist regardless of election outcomes on either side of the Atlantic.